dc25/sysblob.github.io/_posts/2023-09-09-semaphore.md

 ### Templates

 Templates are typically used to edit and create configuration files dynamically.
-Let's say you wanted to use Ansible to generate an HTML page which had a dynamic title and post description?
+Let's say you wanted to use Ansible to generate an HTML page which had a dynamic title and post description.
 It's best to see a practical example for this by looking at both the file that is templated, and the playbook which inserts variables into the template.

 The template file (template.html)